acg-team/tral/docs/background.rst

 These are the other characteristics of the tandem repeat, that might be shown (if available):

-- **begin**: This is the index where the tandem repeat starts in the sequence
+- **begin**: Index where the tandem repeat starts in the sequence
-- **l_effective**: This is the length of the consensus tandem repeat unit, not including insertions.
+- **l_effective**: ength of the consensus tandem repeat unit, not including insertions.
-- **n**: This is the number of tandem repeat units.
+- **n**: Number of tandem repeat units.
 - **pvalue**: What is the probability that this repeat has occurred by random chance?
-(This value is a good estimate.
-So even if pvalue=0.0, of course it is possible that the sequence shows similarity by random chance, and not because the repeat units have evolved by duplications.)
+(This value is only a good estimate.
+So even if pvalue=0.0, of course it is possible that the sequence shows similarity by random chance, and not because the repeat units have evolved by duplications).
-- **divergence**: this is a model-based measure of the similarity of the repeat units.
-  (mathematically, it is the maximum likelihood estimate of the branch length on the phylogeny connecting all tandem repeat units.
+- **divergence**: tModel-based measure of the similarity of the repeat units. (mathematically, it is the maximum likelihood estimate of the branch length on the phylogeny connecting all tandem repeat units.
 In the above example, every site has mutated 0.47 times on average.
-A value of 0 would mean no mutations have occurred, and the sequence of the tandem repeat units is very conserved.)
+A value of 0 would mean no mutations have occurred, and the sequence of the tandem repeat units is very conserved).
-- **type**: Which model was used to calculate the pvalue and the divergence?
+- **type**: The model which was used to calculate the pvalue and the divergence.

 More tandem repeat characteristics